 2. Be Pleasant + Brief

-Our emails require a salutation and opening paragraph (The Beginning), a purpose and reason for the email (The Middle), and a closing paragraph and sign-off (The Ending).
+Our emails require a salutation and an opening paragraph (The Beginning), a purpose and reason for the email (The Middle), and a closing paragraph and sign-off (The Ending).

 The Salutation – for the most part, it’s all pretty casual and informal these days, so Hi Bob or Hi Mary is usually enough for the Salutation.
 Punctuation is personal so, it’s up to you if you want to include a comma after the Salutation or not e.g. Hi Bob, and Hi Mary